Streamlining

 The widget panel provides users with relevant work data in the right context.
 It includes frequently used variables and task-specific work data.

-Drag and drop to use work files and frequently used settings like layout and color.
+A simple drag-and-drop to use work files and frequently used settings like layouts and colors.

 The widget panel's location varies depending on the software used.
 It contains not only photos and videos but also design layouts, editing techniques, and other elements reflecting the user's workflow, helping streamline tasks efficiently.